-- 1 Open the Control Panel, and then click Mouse.
-For information about the Control Panel, see the Windows Help and Support Center.
-To access the Help and Support Center, see "Windows Help and Support Center" on page 13. - 2 In the Mouse Properties window: - Click the Device Select tab to disable the touch pad and track stick. - Click the Touch Pad tab to adjust touch pad and track stick settings. - Click OK to save the settings and close the window.
+1. Open the Control Panel, and then click Mouse.
+For information about the Control Panel, access the Help and Support Center (click Start→ Help and Support).

+2. In the Mouse Properties window:

+- Click the Device Select tab to disable the touch pad and track stick. - Click the Touch Pad tab to adjust touch pad and track stick settings. - 3.
+Click OK to save the settings and close the window.

-Changing the Track Stick Cap
+5.3.2 Changing the Track Stick Cap

 You can replace your track stick cap if it wears down from prolonged use.
-You can purchase additional caps by visiting the Dell website at dell.com.
+Contact Dell Customer Support.

-- 1 Pull the cap off the track stick. - 2 Align the new cap over the square track-stick post and gently press the cap down onto the post. - NOTICE: The track stick can damage the display if it is not properly seated on the post. - 3 Test the track stick to ensure that the cap is seated properly.
+- 1. Pull the cap off the track stick. - 2.
+Align the new cap over the square track stick post and gently press the cap down onto the post.

+NOTICE: The track stick can damage the display if it is not properly seated on the post.

+3. Test the track stick to ensure that the cap is seated properly.